postgrespro/pg_probackup/Documentation.md

 - Taking backups from a standby server to avoid extra load on the master server
 - Extended logging settings
 - Custom commands to simplify WAL log archiving
-- Backing up files and directories located outside of Postgres Pro data directory, such as configuration or log files
+- Backing up files and directories located outside of PostgreSQL data directory, such as configuration or log files

 To manage backup data, pg_probackup creates a *backup catalog*.
 This directory stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
 You can store backups for different instances in separate subdirectories of a single backup catalog.